 Uber Technologies Inc., et al. v.
 David Heller

-Employment law - Labour standards, Contracts, Private international law, Arbitration - Employment law — Labour standards — Contracts — Private international law — Arbitration — What is the proper role for a court (and how and to what extent does the competence competence principle apply) in determining the validity of an arbitration agreement? — What is the proper allocation of responsibility as between the courts and the legislatures in determining whether to allow for or restrict arbitration, and to what extent must courts defer to that legislative determination? — What is the governing test for the unconscionability doctrine in determining the enforceability of an arbitration agreement?.
+Contracts - Labour standards, Private international law, Arbitration - Employment law — Labour standards — Contracts — Private international law — Arbitration — What is the proper role for a court (and how and to what extent does the competence competence principle apply) in determining the validity of an arbitration agreement? — What is the proper allocation of responsibility as between the courts and the legislatures in determining whether to allow for or restrict arbitration, and to what extent must courts defer to that legislative determination? — What is the governing test for the unconscionability doctrine in determining the enforceability of an arbitration agreement?.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.